 A close friend of the family spoke of his job as a night janitor at one of the Bakersfield, CA., funeral homes a few years back.
 Said the last thing he did at night before he went home is sweep and mop the area where all the bodies were laid out on separate stainless steel tables for final prepping before they were placed into the casket.

 He said it was a little scary at first, but after he did it for a while, got over his fright.
-I mean, they was all covered over with a sheet so you couldn't see who was there.
+I mean, they was all covered over with a sheet so you couldn't see who was there and he sure wasn't gonna get close to enough to take a peek!
+So every thing was fine.
 That is, until one night, out of the corner of his eye he noticed one of those bodies start to raise up.

 He dropped his mop, took off running for the door and made that first corner.
 But he was moving too fast to make that second corner.

 He was instantly running full out but his feet wasn't geting any traction!
 When he finally got outside the funeral home, he was through with that place!
-He claimed he never even went back for his paycheck
+Claimed he never even went back for his paycheck